-Serious side effects and what to do about them Symptom / effect Talk to your profes Stop taking drug and get immediate Cymptom / chect Only if severe In all cases medical help Allergic reaction: sudden shortness of breath, flushing, nausea, headache, skin rash or hives (itchy rash with swollen red bumps on the skin that appear suddenly), itching, swelling around the eyes, and tightness in the chest or throat during the infusion or shortly after it, or swelling under the skin. x
+Serious side effects and what to do about them Symptom / effect Talk to your healthcare professional Stop taking drug and get immediate Only if severe In all cases medical help Allergic reaction: sudden shortness of breath, flushing, nausea, headache, skin rash or hives (itchy rash with swollen red bumps on the skin that appear suddenly), itching, swelling around the eyes, and tightness in the chest or throat during the infusion or shortly after it, or swelling under the skin. x Interstitial lung disease, including pneumonitis (inflammation of the lungs): new or progressive shortness of breath, tiredness, cough, or fever. x